 - When switching to a VAMP-compliant processor makes sense

-VAMP Thresholds and Penalty Structure
+VAMP Thresholds and Penalty Structure for 2026

 *Applies to North America, the EU, and the Asia Pacific regions